Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 No superpower has ever decided to become weaker.

-The story of space weapons also includes international attempts to restrict or ban them such as the Outer Space Treaty of 1967, signed by one hundred nations from Afghanistan to the United States, and the Space Code proposed by the European Union in 2012.
+The story of space race in weapons also includes international attempts to restrict or ban them, such as the Outer Space Treaty of 1967, signed by one hundred nations from Afghanistan to the United States, and the Space Code proposed by the European Union in 2012.

-The Outer Space Treaty, designed as a ‘nonarmament’ treaty based on concerns about the space race even before Russia’s launch of Sputnik, is, according to our digital library of the universe, ‘an undertaking not to place in orbit around the Earth, install on the moon or any other celestial body, or otherwise station in outer space, nuclear or any other weapons of mass destruction,’ and ‘limits the use of the moon and other celestial bodies exclusively to peaceful purposes’.
+The Outer Space Treaty, designed as a nonarmament treaty based on concerns about the space race even before Russia’s launch of Sputnik, is, according to our digital library of the universe, ‘an undertaking not to place in orbit around the Earth, install on the moon or any other celestial body, or otherwise station in outer space, nuclear or any other weapons of mass destruction.’
+It ‘limits the use of the moon and other celestial bodies exclusively to peaceful purposes.’

 We follow several nations in our story: USA (anti-satellite systems), India (Advanced Air Defence missile interceptor) Russia (anti-missile system), North Korea (UNHA rocket), China (anti-satellite device), and even joint ventures between nations such as India-Russia (BrahMos cruise missile).

 Space is vast, so we think.
 Why should we worry?
-International ‘peace workers’ in many countries think that we have reason to be worried.
-Worse, if nations continue to rattle ‘space sabers’ and destroy satellites, we could cripple our world as we know it: Communication networks disrupted, television signals gone black, financial networks wiped out, air traffic controls dismantled, aircrafts lost.
-A real disaster scenario.
+International peace workers in many countries believe that we have reason to be worried.
+Worse, if nations continue to rattle space sabers and destroy satellites, we could cripple our world as we know it.
+Disruption of communication networks and television signals, financial systems wiped out, air traffic controls dismantled, and aircrafts lost—a real disaster scenario.

-Space, unlike any other ‘territory’ in our generation, clearly reveals a ‘before’ and ‘after’ status of the intervention of humankind and our effect on ‘Space’.
+Space, unlike any other territory in our generation, clearly reveals a before and after status of the intervention of humankind and our effect on Space.
 We discussed space debris in the last blog post.
-The above image clearly reveals the state of affairs in 1960 (pristine clean) compared with 2009.
-In just 50 short years, there is a definite reality of positive and negative.
+The above image reveals the state of affairs in 1960 (pristine clean) compared with 2009.
+In just 50 short years, there is an absolute reality of positive and negative.

 Space has gone from spotless to soiled, from virgin to adulterated.
 The unclouded evidence in its transformation should cause humankind to reflect on its behavior.Space has gone from spotless to soiled, from virgin to adulterated in just 50 years.
 Click To Tweet

-Have we measured the consequences, the rewards and penalties?
+Have we measured the consequences, the rewards, and penalties?
 Where will we be in ten or twenty years?
-What decisions are being made and steps being taken to stave off this gnawing situation?
+Are we making decisions and taking steps to stave off this gnawing situation?
 Is the glass of peace and prosperity getting fuller or emptier?
-What is the tendency for mankind?
+What is the tendency for humankind?

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, The Space Race: Weapons or Manufacturing–Which will Win?
+Please use the Social Network links just below to share this information from The Explanation, The Space Race: Weapons or Manufacturing–Which will Win?